Abu Khalid al-Suri: Assassination

-On February 23, 2014, five men entered al-Suri's headquarter compound in Aleppo and opened fire, then one of the gunman detonated his explosive pack.
+On 23 February 2014, five men entered al-Suri's headquarter compound in Aleppo and opened fire, then one of the gunman detonated his explosive pack.
 The attack killed al-Suri and six of his men.

 Syrian rebels mourned al-Suri's death on social media accounts, posting his photo and praising his actions in support of jihad.
-Al-Qaeda published a eulogy for al-Suri and uploaded a video of him at the al-Farouq training camp in Afghanistan, along with photos of him with Bin Laden.
+Al-Qaeda published a eulogy for al-Suri written by Saif al-Adel and uploaded a video of him at the al-Farouq training camp in Afghanistan, along with photos of him with Bin Laden.

 A rebel source was quoted saying "Sheikh Abu Khalid was an important Jihadi figure, he fought the Americans in Iraq and in Afghanistan.
 They (ISIL) gave the Americans a present, a free gift, by killing him."

 Abu Khalid received condolences from Nusra Front member Abu Sulayman al Muhajir.

 Abu Khalid was praised by the Mujahideen Shura Council in the Environs of Jerusalem's media branch Ibn Taymiyya Media Center.

 Abu Khalid received condolences from Al-Qaeda leader Ayman al-Zawahiri.
 Abu Firas al-Suri and Abu Khalid were praised in an Al-Qaeda video released by al-Zawahiri called "Three Sheikhs of Jihad".

+The leader of al-Nusra Front, al-Julani threatened to go to war with ISIL over their suspected role in the killing of Abu Khalid al-Suri.
+Al-Julani gave ISIL five days to submit evidence that they were innocent of the attack.

 Abu Khalid appeared in photos with Ahrar ash-Sham chief Hassan Abboud.
 A photo of Abu Khaled al-Suri, Hassan Abboud, and Abu Firas al-Suri was released.

 Abu Khaled al-Suri was mentioned by Abu Firas al-Suri in a Nusra video which released more information on Abu Firas, such as his previous Muslim Brotherhood affiliation and his association with bin Laden and Abdullah Azzam.